cerebral/cerebral/docs/api/module.md

 # Module

-_since version 4.0_

-Modules are the core building blocks of your application.
-This is where you define state, signals, submodules etc.
+Modules are the structural building blocks of your application.
+This is where you define state, sequences, submodules etc.

 # Module object